 Hafod-Morfa Copperworks, Swansea

 We are currently working at the incredible Hafod-Morfa Copperworks, Swansea.
 We are excavating part of the site in advance of the refurbishment of the former Morfa Powerhouse and later Yorkshire Imperial Metals canteen (LB 11691) building into a distillery and visitor centre by Penderyn Whisky (our favourite whiskey!).
 We have undertaken comprehensive surveys of the site including centimetre accurate 3D models.
 You can view a 3D model below of the recently excavated bathhouse at the Hafod-Morfa Copperworks together with other 3D surveys on the site here and below.

 Prehistoric funerary site near Llanmaes, Vale of Glamorgan

 In 2019 we investigated a major Bronze Age burial site, the ploughed out remains of a large (c40m diameter) earthen round barrow similar to those known at Sutton (GGAT HER 00285s), Sheeplays (GGAT HER 00287s and 00288s) and Six Wells (GGAT HER 00289s and 00290s) a few miles to the north.
 At least three satellite cairns (carbon dated to Middle Bronze Age) were placed around the round barrow and a large cremation cemetery was found to the south west of the round barrow containing over 50 cremations.
-A possible Bronze Age field system was discovered, identified by four sets of double post-holes and two single post-holes together with a Bronze Age corn (grain) drying oven.
+A possible Bronze Age field system was discovered, identified by four sets of double post-holes and two single post-holes.
+An Early-medieval corn (grain) drying oven was recorded and radiocarbon dated to 660-770 cal AD.
 The oven was recorded using terrestrial photography to create a 3D photogrammetric record of the discovery.
 You can view the corn drying oven 3D model below.

 Milfraen Colliery, Torfaen